Serena1432/mkxp-z-nobihaza/README.md

 ### macOS specific

 * It's recommended to have both Xcode 12 and Xcode 10 installed.
-Xcode 10 will be used to build Ruby with the old toolchain, and Xcode 12 will be used to build the rest.
+Xcode 10 will be used to build Ruby with the old toolchains, and Xcode 12 will be used to build the rest.

 ### Linux-specific